Created by the Ask Leif Team — Reviewed and Edited by Shane

 Your adventure in Nicaragua will be a tapestry of adrenaline-pumping activities and moments of serene natural wonder.
 We'll guide you through the colonial charm of Granada, where horse-drawn carriages clatter over cobblestone streets and vibrant markets overflow with local crafts and exotic fruits.
 You'll savor the rich, complex flavors of Nicaraguan coffee, perhaps even visiting a plantation to see the process firsthand.
 From surfing world-class breaks on the Pacific coast to exploring ancient petroglyphs hidden in lush rainforests, every day promises a new discovery.
 This journey is designed for those who crave excitement, who want to push their boundaries, and who are ready to embrace the unexpected beauty of a truly wild destination.

 Beyond the thrilling activities, Nicaragua offers a profound connection to its people and rich history.
 You'll encounter warm, welcoming locals eager to share their traditions, whether it's through a delicious home-cooked meal or a lively conversation in a bustling plaza.
 The country's dramatic landscapes, shaped by volcanic activity and ancient forests, provide a stunning backdrop to every adventure.
 This itinerary is crafted to maximize your time, ensuring you experience the very best of Nicaragua's adventurous side while still soaking in its authentic charm.
-Prepare for an unforgettable journey that will leave you with stories to tell and a deep appreciation for this incredible, often-overlooked gem of Central America.
+From exploring the colonial grandeur of Granada to hiking the Mombacho Volcano, your trip will be filled with stories to tell and a deep appreciation for this incredible, often-overlooked gem of Central America.

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.